JMilton0210/Breakout/README.md

-[30 Minutes] Brick Movement: 	Bricks are moved from left to right based on a timer handled in the Brick Manager [20 Minutes] Ball Velocity: 	Ball Velocity Increases On Collision With the Paddle and Resets to Default when a Life is Lost [20 Minutes] Paddle Collision:	Paddle switches to red and lerps back to the default cyan colour over time
+[30 Minutes] Brick Movement: 	Bricks are moved from left to right based on a timer handled in the Brick Manager [20 Minutes] Ball Velocity: 	Ball Velocity Increases On Collision With the Paddle and Resets to Default when a Life is Lost [20 Minutes] Paddle Collision:	Paddle switches to red and lerps back to the default cyan colour over time [10 Minutes] Paddle Collision:	Paddle height scales to half and morphs back to full over time